Programs

 PROGRAM CONTENT

-The program consists of eleven (11) credit courses for a total of 570 hours.
-Upon the successful completion of all eleven (11) courses the student is awarded an “attestation d’études collégiales”.
+The program consists of ten (10) courses totalling 20 credits and 585 hours.
+Upon the successful completion of all ten (10) courses the student is awarded an “attestation d’études collégiales”.

 Course Number Course Title Hours